Customs Anti-smuggling Act

 Article 44

 Where there is a violation of this Act, Customs shall, in addition to impose penalties pursuant to the provisions of this Act, expropriate the duties evaded or rebated.
-However, the expropriation or penalty shall not be enforced if a period of five years has passed since the violation occurred.
+However, the expropriation or penalty shall not be enforced if a period of five years has expired since the violation occurred.

 Article 45